Aldabra: Climate and tides

+The hydrodynamics of Aldabra's lagoon are dominated by the tides.
+The maximum tidal range at Aldabra is around 2.7m, which is exceptionally large for an atoll.
+Flow between the lagoon and open ocean is only possible through a small number of narrow channels, generating tidal currents of over 3 m/s at Passe Gionnet, and over 1 m/s at most other channels.
+Due to the restriction of water exchange through these channels, tides within the lagoon are lagged compared to the open ocean, and the tidal range varies across the lagoon.

+Aldabra sits in the path of the Indian Ocean's westward-flowing South Equatorial Current.
+Eddies are generated in the wake of Aldabra as the South Equatorial Current passes it, driving upwelling of deep waters that bring nutrients to the surface, and drive phytoplankton growth.

 Wildlife

 The earliest study of the flora and fauna, and also the geomorphological structure was in 1910.
 There are 307 species of animals and plants on Aldabra.
 Reptiles are the prominent terrestrial fauna.
 Sir David Attenborough called Aldabra "One of the wonders of the world", and it is also known as one of "crown jewels" of the Indian Ocean.

 Flora

 The higher areas of Aldabra are covered in pemphis, a thick coastal shrub, while the lower areas, home to the giant tortoises, are a mixture of trees, shrubs, herbs and grasses.
 There have been recorded 273 species of flowering plants, shrubs, and ferns on the atoll.
 There are dense thickets of Pemphis acidula, and a mixture of grasses and herbs called "tortoise turf" in many areas.
 This flora includes 19 endemic species and 22 species that are only common to neighboring islands, and several of these species are on the IUCN Red List.
 The tropicbird orchid (Angraecum seychellarum) is the national flower of Seychelles and is found in the dry craggy limestone champignon of Aldabra.
 Other endemic plants includes Pandanus aldabrensis, the Aldabra lily (Aloe aldabrensis) and a sub-species of tropicbird orchid, Angraecum eburneum.

 The lagoon is bordered by mangrove forests, and has large inland seagrass meadows as well as areas of coral reef and sand flats.
 The mangroves, which thrive in tidal mudflat areas and saline conditions, are seen on the shores of the lagoon and are integral to the coastal ecosystem.
 There are seven species of mangrove on Aldabra, three of which are rarely occurring species.
 These include 'Mangliye blan' or white mangrove (Avicennia marina) which grows to 12 m, 'Mangliye lat' or black mangrove (Bruguiera gymnorhiza) which grows to 18 m in a conical shape, 'Mangliye zonn' (Ceriops tagal) which grows to 7 m with a buttressed trunk, and 'Mangliye rouz' or red mangrove (Rhizophora mucronata) which is the tallest species up to 20 m in height.